shpaw415/bunext/README.md

 - "use static" performance upgrade
 - Routes that export default verified as SSR Element is now cached properly and make a stunning 50% performance upgrade the server load is way down
 - new benchmark 0.8.x vs 0.9.5
+- Fix "use static" not caching for dynamic segment
+- Dynamic page has now 100% performance upgrade
+- "use static" benchmark